mrlux/flickrGal/README.md

 ### Image Ratio

 Images maintain a constant ratio in the grid, and re-flow accordingly.
-Ratio's can be set using fraction's in replace of ratio's.
-E.g. 16:9 would be 16/9.
+Ratio's can be set using a fraction in substitute for ratio:

 ``` scss
 $aspect-ratio: 4/3; // e.g. 4/3 == 4:3